sgravrock/jasmine.github.io/_faq/async/return-reject.md

 question: How can I configure a spy to return a rejected promise without triggering an unhandled promise rejection error?
 ---

+Simply creating a rejected promise that never gets handled is enough to trigger an unhandled rejection event in Node and most browsers, even if you don't do anything with the promise.
+Because unahndled rejections almost always mean that something went wrong, Jasmine turns them into failures.

 Consider this spec:

 ```